TheBestBear2/project-3Redone/README.md

 # React + Vite

+workable navbar
+has oprational todo list
+todo list can add todods
+todo list can remove todos
+todo list can move todo objects up and down

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: